openpifpaf/openpifpaf/README.md

 For a live demo, we recommend to try the [openpifpafwebdemo](https://github.com/vita-epfl/openpifpafwebdemo) project.
-Alternatively, `openpifpaf.video` provides a live demo as well.
+Alternatively, `openpifpaf.video` (requires OpenCV) provides a live demo as well.
-It requires OpenCV.

 For development of the openpifpaf source code itself, you need to clone this repository and then: